cournape/Bento/doc/source/guides.rst

     Library:
         Packages: bar, fubar

 The packages are defined relatively to the directory where the subento file is located.
 Obviously, in this case, it is overkill, but for complex, deeply nested packages (like scipy or twisted), this makes the bento.info more readable.
 It is especially useful when you use this with the hook file mechanism, where each subento file can drive a part of the configure/build through command hooks and overrides.
+In that case, the hook file defined in a subdirectory only sees the libraries, modules, etc... defined in the corresponding bento.info by default (see hook section).

 Hook files
 ==========